 Rodriguez-Galindo

 Executive Vice President Carlos Rodriguez-Galindo, MD, St. Jude Department of Global Pediatric Medicine chair and St. Jude Global director, is a world-recognized leader in global childhood cancer care.
-Rodriguez-Galindo was instrumental in forming St. Jude Global in 2018, aiming to improve both the access to and quality of care children receive in low- and middle-income countries.
-Through the St. Jude Global Alliance, Rodrigues-Galindo directs regional, national and hospital-based initiatives with its member partners across seven regions to ensure the advancement of care worldwide.
-Rodrigues-Galindo is also an expert in pediatric solid tumors.
+Rodriguez-Galindo is instrumental in efforts to improve both the access to and quality of care children receive in low- and middle-income countries.